poseidon/matchbox/Documentation/bootcfg.md

 ## Groups and Metadata

-Groups define a set of required tags which match zero or more machines.
-Machines matching a group will boot and provision themselves according to the group's `spec` and metadata.
+Groups define tag selectors which match zero or more machines.
+Machine(s) matching a group will boot and provision according to the group's `Profile` and `metadata`.

-Define a list of groups, name the `Spec` that should be applied, add the tags required to match each group, and add any `metadata` needed to render the templates in your Ignition or Cloud configs.
+Define a list of groups, define the required tags, name the `Profile` that should be applied, and add any `metadata` needed to render the templates in your Ignition or Cloud configs.

 Here is an example `/etc/bootcfg.conf` YAML file: